bingland/translateToJSON/README.md

 node index.js
 ```

+Then, open up the node server by going to localhost:3535.

 ## Running the app while developing

 This does need to be worked on a bit more you can can the Express server and Svelte in live refresh mode if you run to processes in two different windows.